powens/personal-site-gatsby/src/pages/2019-01-20-business-google-docs/index.md

 title: How I accidentally hacked into a business running on Google docs
 date: "2019-01-20"
 path: "/google-docs-permissions/"
-excerpt: How I accidentally hacked into a business that ran their business using Google docs
+excerpt: How a poorly linked set of Google documents paired with some missing privacy/permission controls allowed me to gain access to the internal docs of an entire company... on accident.
 titleImage: "./title.png"
 tags: ["security"]
 ---